zhelgadis/Epic.NET/_posts/2011-09-01-contributing.markdown

-BTW, you will retain ownership of the copyright and patent claims in your contributions and have the same rights to use or license the contributions which you would have had without entering into the agreement (except for assigning exclusive licenses).
+BTW, you will retain ownership of the copyright and patent claims in your contributions and have the same rights to use or license the contributions which you would have had without entering into [the agreement][11] (except for assigning exclusive licenses).

-You will only need to sign the agreement once; it applies to all stuff that you send us.
+You will only need to sign the agreement once; it will apply to all stuff that you send us.
 However, if you will not sign the agreement, we will not be able to accept any contribute of yours.